 The proposed method has been successfully applied to the simultaneous identification of the turbine-governor models of the units of the medium size, isolated power system of Crete.
-Comparison with the results obtained from other methods shows the superiority of the proposed GA approach.
+The obtained results demonstrate the feasibility and practicality of the proposed GA approach.